Skip to content

 When an order is placed, Order status has to be CONFIRMED and the stock record of each product in Inventory has to be reduced.

-So a Domain Service works best here because it updates the states of both the Order aggregate as well as the Inventory aggregate in a single transaction.
+So a Domain Service works best here because it validates the states of both the Order aggregate and the Inventory aggregate together, enforcing cross-aggregate invariants before any mutation occurs.